AlyssaRoseDev/stele/README.md

 # Stele
-Stele is a Single Writer, Many Reader append-only concurrent data structure with support for no_std and the Allocator API
+Stele is a Single Writer, Many Reader append-only concurrent data structure with opt-in support for no_std and the Allocator API

 ## How does it work?